 As bacteria develop around the teeth, they can accumulate and advance under the gum tissue.
 These deep pockets collect even more bacteria, resulting in further bone and tissue loss.
 To reduce the need for extractions, osseous surgery may be recommended.

-Reducing pocket depth and eliminating existing bacteria are important to prevent damage caused by the progression of periodontal disease and to help you maintain a healthy smile.
+Reducing pocket depth and eliminating existing bacteria are necessary to prevent damage caused by the progression of periodontal disease and to help you maintain a healthy smile.
 Eliminating bacteria alone may not be sufficient to prevent disease recurrence.
-Deeper pockets are more difficult for you and your dental care professional to clean, so it’s important to make them as small as possible.
+Deeper pockets are more difficult for you and your dental care professional to clean, so it’s worthwhile to make them as small as possible.

-Small pockets and a combination of daily oral hygiene and professional maintenance care increase your chances of keeping your natural teeth as well as decrease the chance of serious health problems associated with periodontal disease.
+Small pockets and a combination of daily oral hygiene and professional maintenance care increase your chances of keeping your natural teeth as well as reduce the odds of serious health problems associated with periodontal disease.

 How is osseous surgery performed?